 By using a range of pedagogical techniques—including group projects, student presentations, web-based research assignments, performance exercises, and excursions to see live theater—I strive to foster an inclusive learning environment in which students of all backgrounds and learning styles are encouraged to participate.

-Courses taught at Colgate include Introduction to Drama (THEA/ENGL 266), Modern Drama (THEA/ENGL 267), Global Theater (THEA/ENGL 349), American Theater (THEA/ENGL 351), Introduction to Performance Studies (THEA/FMST 246), Carnival in Performance (FSEM 163), Challenges of Modernity (CORE 152), and an extended study on Performing and Media Arts in Hong Kong (THEA/FMST 341 E).
+Courses taught at Colgate include Introduction to Drama (THEA/ENGL 266), Modern Drama (THEA/ENGL 267), Global Theater (THEA/ENGL 349), American Theater (THEA/ENGL 351), Introduction to Performance Studies (THEA/FMST 246), Carnival in Performance (FSEM 163), Challenges of Modernity (CORE 152), the Senior Seminar in Theater (THEA 495), and an extended study on Performing and Media Arts in Hong Kong (THEA/FMST 341 E).
 To see examples of student research from my Global Theater course, please visit the Global Theater course website.

 Haunted City: Three Centuries of Racial Impersonation in Philadelphia.
 Ann Arbor: University of Michigan Press, 2017.